openenclave/openenclave/doc/refman/md/thread_8h_a9cfe43dea064f147ea8b552fbe9a5e4d_1a9cfe43dea064f147ea8b552fbe9a5e4d.md

 ---
 # OE_SpinLock()

-Acquire a lock on a spin lock.
+Acquire a lock on a spin lock and for use inside an enclave.

 ## Syntax